breizhn/DTLN/README.md

 + This repository provides the code for training, infering and serving the DTLN model in python.
 It also provides pretrained models in SavedModel, TF-lite and ONNX format, which can be used as baseline for your own projects.
 The model is able to run with real time audio on a RaspberryPi.
 + If you are doing cool things with this repo, tell me about it.
 I am always curious about what you are doing with this code or this models.

+---

-The DTLN model was handed in to the deep noise suppression challenge ([DNS-Challenge](https://github.com/microsoft/DNS-Challenge)) and the paper is accepted to Interspeech 2020.
+The DTLN model was handed in to the deep noise suppression challenge ([DNS-Challenge](https://github.com/microsoft/DNS-Challenge)) and the paper was presented at Interspeech 2020.

 This approach combines a short-time Fourier transform (STFT) and a learned analysis and synthesis basis in a stacked-network approach with less than one million parameters.
 The model was trained on 500h of noisy speech provided by the challenge organizers.
 The network is capable of real-time processing (one frame in, one frame out) and reaches competitive results.